 Prague Castle Hotels – The Top of the Hill

-5 Star – Hotel Lindner
+5 Star Prague Castle Hotels – Hotel Lindner

 This was formerly called the Crowne Plaza Prague Castle.
 The rooms are large and nicely decorated.
 Excellent service with free sauna/fitness but massages are charged extra.
 The rooms are all the same size.
 Business class gets a free bottle of water.
 First Class guarantees a view on the courtyard side of the hotel and a wood beamed ceiling.
 Wifi is free in the public areas but fast access is charged in the rooms.
 The hotel is located in the Strahov complex so it’s all pedestrianised however, you will have a 30 minute walk to the Old Town Square from here.
 Nice to take your breakfast out on the courtyard terrace.
 You access it by the little road adjacent to the old fortress wall.

 5 Star – Hotel Savoy